BLE-LTER/ble-handbook/handbook.md

 - attribute names are entered into metabase as usual.
 I.e. DataSetAttributes.ColumnName for above example would read "temp"
 - if applicable, the attribute is associated with a fully spelled out unit, i.e. DataSetAttributes.Unit has "celsius"
 - the data entry person makes sure that this unit has an abbreviation, i.e. the corresponding row in EMLUnitDictionary has column abbreviation filled out.
 Note: initially I've gone into metabase and filled out abbreviations for the units we do use (i.e. referenced as FK in DataSetAttributes.Unit); once we use new units they need to be adjusted as we go.
-Use query `SSELECT DISTINCT id, abbreviation FROM lter_metabase."EMLUnitDictionary" d INNER JOIN lter_metabase."DataSetAttributes" a ON d.id = a."Unit";` to return a result set of only units we currently use.
+Use query `SELECT DISTINCT id, abbreviation FROM lter_metabase."EMLUnitDictionary" d INNER JOIN lter_metabase."DataSetAttributes" a ON d.id = a."Unit";` to return a result set of only units we currently use.
 Edits on column abbreviation in the result set apply to the parent EMLUnitDictionary table.
 - how to abbreviate: abbreviate each component in the unit according to convention, separating each component by underscores.
 No super/subscripts, no "per", no special characters (e.g. "micro" is u).
 E.g. "micromolePerMeterSquaredPerDay" becomes umol_m2_day.
 Where there are widely acknowledged existing abbreviation, use them, e.g. "partPerMillion" is ppm.
 - during processing in R, e.g. in script dataset1.R (all datasets have this script within a R project folder), the `MetaEgress::get_meta` call gets wrapped by a call to `bleutils::append_units`, e.g. `metadata <- append_units(get_meta("ble_metabase", dataset_ids = 1))`. `append_units` append the abbreviation to the attribute name after an underscore, e.g. "temp" becomes "temp_C" in all the appropriate metadata tables.
 - if `append_units` is not called, metadata produced will not have units in column names